andisheegold/Byepervisor/README.md

 - Currently only 2.50 FW is supported for Homebrew Enabler (HEN), support for other firmware versions will be added at a later time.
 - The exploit payload (byepervisor.elf) will need to be sent twice, once before suspending the system and again after resuming.
 - You will have to put the system into rest mode manually yourself
+- Kernel dump from QA flags exploit will not contain hypervisor's .data region at the moment, if this is important for you, dump using the jump table exploit after porting or disable nested paging first (this is a TODO)

 ## Currently included
 - Kernel dumping code (commented out, running this code *will* panic the system as it will try to dump as much as it can before hitting unmapped memory)